Mercado Pago MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns movement history for a specific investment position, listing transaction types (BUY/SELL/TAX etc.).
-It distinguishes from siblings like openfinance_list_investments by specifying that it provides transaction-level detail.
+The description clearly states the tool returns movement history for a specific investment position, listing transaction types (BUY/SELL/TAX/INTEREST/AMORTIZATION/TRANSFER) and specific fields.
+It distinguishes from siblings like openfinance_list_transactions by specifying it is for investment transactions and should be used after openfinance_list_investments.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.